DevSecOpsBr/kubernetes/lima/readme.md

 lima-node-3      Ready    <none>                      4s      v1.22.8+k3s1   192.168.2.219   192.168.2.219   Ubuntu 22.04 LTS   5.15.0-37-generic   containerd://1.5.10-k3s1
 ```

-Have you linked?
+Have you liked?
 Then go ahead and clone or fork the repo.

 See you in the next one.